Reinvented Elegance Gallery

 Ah, payback!
 At last it's my turn to pick the activity, and I (front left) quite gleefully choose one featuring rocks, sticks, pinecones, and a healthy injection of glue.

 Hello, I am a jewelry, mosaic, and pressed flower artist and I've loved to make things all my life!
 As a young girl I vastly preferred concocting Dogwood berry-bejeweled mud pies, happily sun-baked on the aluminum slide in my side yard, to dressing up in the neighbor girls' annoying ball gowns.
 As illustrated only too clearly in the photos at the bottom of this page, I quickly discovered it was a cruel fate to be the only nature-crafter in a neighborhood of would-be debutants!
-To this day I love making things: designing jewelry showcasing recycled, natural, and found elements and featuring wire, beads, resin, and crochet work; concocting mosaics from recycled tiles, broken dinnerware, river glass, and seashells; and roaming the fields of Alexandria to find flowers and leaves to press and create with.
+To this day I love making things: designing jewelry showcasing recycled, natural, and found elements and featuring wire, beads, resin, and crochet work; concocting mosaics from recycled tiles, broken dinnerware, marbles, river glass, and seashells; and roaming the fields of Alexandria to find flowers and leaves to press and create with.